isomerpages/moe-northshorepri/_information/School Bus Advertisement.md

 **Application Procedure**
 1. Complete the [Call For Proposal - Annex A pdf]
-2. Submit the completed Call for Proposal - Annex A by closing date, 8 November 2024, to the School’s General Office.
+2. Submit the completed Call for Proposal - Annex A by closing date, 12 August 2024 (1200h), to the School’s General Office.

 * Address:  30, Northshore Drive, Singapore 828671
 * Contact:  62026490